 Make connections between what you read and your child’s own experiences by relating lessons from stories to real life scenarios.
 A lot of children’s stories are centered on values and morals they can apply to their day-to-day lives.
 So, help them see how they can do just that!
 Check in and ask questions about what they’re reading.
 You can ask your kids about their favorite characters, for example, and what they would do if they were in that character’s situation.

 Encourage a daily habit of reading.
 You can set a schedule of one hour of reading a day or a rule for finishing a new book once a month.
 After doing homework, reading can be a good downtime activity before going to bed.
 The whole family can read together during weekends, too.
 That way your kids can also associate reading with relaxation instead of thinking of it as a chore.
-To make things more interesting, you could even come up with a family reading challenge where each family member aims to complete a series, finish a certain number of books, or reach the highest log of reading hours.
+To make things more interesting, you could even come up with family reading challenges like who can reach the highest log of reading hours.
+You could also prepare a reading list to encourage everyone to explore different genres together.
 Once you’ve achieved your reading goal, the entire family could go on a road trip or watch a movie together as a reward!

 With a more creative approach, you can definitely get your kids to see that reading can be fun and interesting.
 Try out these tips or put your own spin on them to get your kids reading!